12 Things Everyone Should Know About Their Period

 Yep, you can get pregnant if you have sex during your period

 It’s very unlikely you’ll get pregnant while on your period, but it is possible.
-Though women typically ovulate about 14 days after the start of their period, some can ovulate unpredictably, says Felice Gersh, MD, ob-gyn and founder/director of the Integrative Medical Practice of Irvine, California.
+Though you typically ovulate about 14 days after the start of your period, some people can ovulate unpredictably, Felice Gersh, MD, ob-gyn and founder/director of the Integrative Medical Practice of Irvine, California, tells Health.

 Bottom line: If you don't want a baby, always use birth control...no matter what time of the month it is.